Downtown Seattle Transit Tunnel: End of bus service

-In November 2015, King County Metro signed a $147 million agreement to sell Convention Place station to the Washington State Convention Center for redevelopment.
+In November 2015, King County Metro signed a $147 million agreement to sell Convention Place station to the Seattle Convention Center for redevelopment.
 The convention center plans to build a new expansion on the property, necessitating the closure of the station and transit tunnel to buses earlier than planned.
 In 2017, Sound Transit and the Seattle Department of Transportation announced that the tunnel would become rail-only in 2019, two years sooner than the planned switch in 2021 to coincide with the opening of the Northgate Link Extension.
 Convention Place station was permanently closed on July 21, 2018, and was replaced with a set of bus stops on 9th Avenue and a new tunnel access ramp.